timothyhull/breadpool-champs-app/docs/index.md

     === "What I Bring To A Crew"

-        As IPR (front or rear), you can expect me to consistently exhibit and excel at:
+        As IPR, front or rear, you can expect me to consistently exhibit and excel at:

         - Comfort and confidence working from the front or rear IPR positions, depending on the position preference of my HR/CHR.
         - Ability to define and track pack location plus adapt to the to the pack definition metrics of my peer IPR.